CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Related Work

-\textbf{Deep Learning Approaches} have become dominant in pansharpening by learning complex nonlinear mappings from data~\cite{dl_benchmark_2022,full_res_2022,adwm_2025}.
-CNN-based approaches such as PNN~\cite{pnn_2016} and PanNet~\cite{pannet2017} employ multi-scale convolutional architectures to extract local spatial-spectral features from concatenated PAN and MS inputs.
-Transformer-based methods such as PanFormer~\cite{panformer_2022} and PanAdapter~\cite{panadapter_2025} improve fusion via long-range self-attention, but remain sensor-specific, limiting cross-sensor generalization.
-More fundamentally, both CNN and Transformer approaches adopt deterministic regression frameworks that directly predict HRMS outputs without explicitly modeling the probabilistic distribution of the cross-modal relationship between PAN and MS modalities~\cite{ddrm_2022}.
+\textit{\textbf{Deep Learning Approaches.}} Data-driven methods have come to dominate pansharpening by learning complex nonlinear spatial-spectral mappings directly from imagery~\cite{dl_benchmark_2022,full_res_2022,adwm_2025}.
+CNN-based approaches, such as PNN~\cite{pnn_2016} and PanNet~\cite{pannet2017}, employ multi-scale convolutional architectures to extract local spatial-spectral features from concatenated PAN and MS inputs.
+Transformer-based methods, including PanFormer~\cite{panformer_2022} and PanAdapter~\cite{panadapter_2025}, leverage long-range self-attention to capture global spatial-spectral dependencies, achieving superior fusion quality.
+However, both paradigms adopt deterministic regression frameworks that map inputs directly to HRMS predictions, without explicitly modeling the underlying cross-modal joint distribution between PAN and MS modalities~\cite{ddrm_2022}.
+Furthermore, these methods are typically trained for a specific sensor, limiting their applicability across different satellite platforms.

-\textbf{Diffusion Models} have emerged as a powerful paradigm for pansharpening, explicitly capturing the PAN–MS cross-modal distribution via iterative denoising~\cite{crossdiff_2024,tmdiff_2024,frdiff_2025,uk_diffpan_2025}.
-PanDiff~\cite{pandiff2023} pioneers DDPM-based pansharpening by jointly conditioning on coupled PAN and LRMS inputs.
-SSDiff~\cite{ssdiff2024} refines conditioning through spatial–spectral decomposition to separately model spatial and spectral features, while SGDiff~\cite{sgdiff2025} employs semantic-guided routing to improve feature alignment.
-However, these methods still suffer from two key limitations: (i) iterative denoising in pixel space is computationally expensive since each step operates at full resolution; and (ii) fixed-dimensional band encodings hinder cross-sensor transfer, requiring retraining when band configurations change.
+\textit{\textbf{Diffusion Models.}} Diffusion-based generative models have recently emerged as a compelling paradigm for pansharpening, offering a principled approach to capturing the complex PAN--MS cross-modal distribution through iterative denoising~\cite{crossdiff_2024,tmdiff_2024,frdiff_2025,uk_diffpan_2025}.
+PanDiff~\cite{pandiff2023} pioneers this direction by adapting DDPM~\cite{ddpm_2020} to pansharpening, using jointly concatenated PAN and LRMS as conditional inputs to guide the denoising process.
+SSDiff~\cite{ssdiff2024} further refines the conditioning strategy through spatial--spectral decomposition to separately model spatial and spectral components, while SGDiff~\cite{sgdiff2025} employs semantic-guided routing to improve cross-sensor feature alignment.
+Despite these advances, existing diffusion-based methods share two fundamental limitations that \textit{CC-Pan} is designed to address: (i)~iterative denoising in the full-resolution pixel space incurs substantial computational overhead, as each denoising step operates on the entire image; and (ii)~fixed-dimensional band encodings couple model architectures to specific sensor configurations, necessitating retraining whenever the spectral band count changes.